hlindberg/misc-puppet-docs/blog-posts/internals/sep-of-concerns.md

 code base I want to explain the rationale behind the design, describe the various techniques and how they are used in the future parser and evaluator.

-So, in this series of posts about the implementation of Puppet's future parser/evaluator I am going to be talking about concepts such as *polymorphic dispatch*, *adapters*, and *modeling*, but also about more concrete things such as error handling.
+In this series of posts
+I am going to be talking about concepts such as *polymorphic dispatch*, *adapters*, and *modeling*, but also about more concrete things such as *association of line/position with expressions* and error handling.

 Jumping ahead in the story - polymorphic dispatch and adapters are techniques that helps us implement code in way that keeps different concerns separate.
-Before explaining how these techniques work it is important to understand what "keeping concerns separate" is all about, and what happens when there is no such separation.
+Before explaining how these techniques work it is important to understand what "keeping concerns separate" (or "separation of concerns" as it is normally referred to) is all about, and what happens when there is no such separation.

 ### Separation of Concerns